Venhuizen

 Venhuizen ([vɛnˈɦœyzə(n)]; Fenhúze) is a town in the north-western Netherlands, in the province of North Holland and the region of West-Frisia, in the municipality of Drechterland.
 Venhuizen was a separate municipality until 1 January 2006, when it was merged with the existing municipality of Drechterland.
 It was decided to call the new municipality Drechterland.

 On a map of the Hollands Noorderkwartier from 1288 is Venhuizen mentioned as Veenhusen.
-The name could be referring to houses at or in the fen.
+The name could refer to houses at or in the fen.
 The Dutch Reformed church dates from the 15th century.
 The other large church is the Roman Catholic St. Lucaskerk (St. Lucas church), built in 1956.
 It's also locally called the tough (robust) church (nl: stoere).

 Culture

-The village fest occurs every year with Pentecost and entails a fun fair, a horse race, a volleyball tournament and several festivals.
-Since 2017 there is also a yearly food festival in Venhuizen named Food Festival Venhuizen.
-It is the largest open air restaurant in West Frisia with more than 8,000 visitors.
-In 2020 it will be on 9 and 10 May on De Vliegende Faam in the center of the village.
+The village fest occurs every year with Pentecost and includes a fun fair, a horse race, a volleyball tournament and several festivals.
+Each spring since 2017, a Food Festival Venhuizen has been held, attracting more than 10,000 visitors annually.